Four Seasons of Fun: 13 RomanticThings to Do in Wilmington VT

 You’ll most likely recognize McLeod’s designs.
 His first, a sturdy wood salad bowl that flares out at the top, was sold through Dansk.
 Subsequent bowl designs are now available at Crate & Barrel, Williams Sonoma, and of course, here at their source.
 The spotted “Ambrosia Maple” bowls are particularly unique and beautiful.

-During the hurricane, water rose to the ceiling rafters, and all inventory had to be tossed due to mold.
+A quilter’s mecca – Norton House Quilting – once occupied a 1760 home that was moved, by oxcart, to this riverside location in the 1830’s.
+Quilters came here from all over the country for nigh on 50 years.
+During the 2011 Hurricane Irene, water rose to the ceiling rafters, and all inventory had to be tossed due to mold.
 But the original wide 1760 wooden floors were preserved, if now a bit warped.
+You can still visit the historic building, but Norton House Quilting now exists solely online.

 Antiquarian Bookstore, Wilmington VT